cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/checkra1n/using-odysseyn1x.md

 ::: warning

 A7 devices will likely fail to successfully jailbreak with Odysseyn1x, as a result, you'll need to use an older Odysseyn1x version and quickly unplug and replug your device once you see `Right Before Trigger`.
-It is highly recommended to follow <router-link to="/installing-chimera">Installing Chimera</router-link> instead.
+It is highly recommended to follow <router-link to="/installing-chimera">Installing Chimera</router-link> if you are on iOS 12.0 to 12.5.5 instead.

 :::